 - Seeing how many items in nature are on the playground such as trees, dandelions, clouds in the sky, birds flying by

 - Number of items collected while cleaning up

-- Measuring: This is a great skill for older preschoolers who can already identify their numbers.
-They can use rulers or tape measures to measure a piece of playground equipment, the size of plant or leaf or the length of the sidewalk.
+Measuring is an excellent skill for older preschoolers who can already identify their numbers.
+They can use rulers or tape measures to measure a piece of playground equipment, the size of a plant or leaf or the sidewalk’s length.
 Young children can also measure:

 - Different amounts of sand, water or dirt using measuring cups